 For this example, I’m going to use a polarizing filter, but it’s exactly the same process for the red filter for underwater use.
 For both, it’s something to prep in advance rather than trying to do it in the field.
 It’s fiddly, screws can easily go missing, and the filter can easily catch the wind as you’re putting it in.
 A dry, clean, still work area will make things much easier.

-What You Need to Add a Polarizing Filter to a GoPro HERO3
+What You Need to Add a GoPro HERO 3 Polarized Lens Filter

 - Polarizing Filter + hex screwdriver (supplied with filter) OR Red Filter + hex screwdriver